-Each template has been named and assigned a code number and has been organized according to product.
+Each template has been named and assigned a number and has been organized according to product.
 They include illustrations to help you determine which templates you need.

 Yes.
-If you don’t provide all the necessary files, you may have to pay design fees for us to create the missing files.
 The most commonly omitted files are for the on-disc printing and posters.

 The text boxes, crop marks and other items in the templates are designed to aid in the printing process.
 These elements should not be moved or deleted.
-If the templates are altered, we will have to reformat your job back to the original templates - you will be billed for this work.
+If the templates are altered, we will have to reformat your job back to the original templates.

 If you will need to incorporate a barcode, it is typically best to place a white rectangle on the back cover of your packaging, approximately 1.00”w x .75”h.

 Bleed is when an image or background extends past the cut line.
 By providing this extra bit of art, you can eliminate the possibility of having a white edge once the piece is trimmed.
 Adding ⅛” of bleed on all sides is standard.
 The templates have guidelines set up so you can see exactly how much bleed you need to add.
 These are generally the outermost guides.

 The answer to this question would vary based on the typeface that is being used.
 In general, you can go as small 5 points for black type on a light or white background, or 6 points for reverse type, or white type on a dark, black, or complex background.
 When printing on the face of the disc, it’s best to go no smaller than 6 points, or 8 points for reverse type.
 Remember that simpler fonts (such as Arial, Helvetica, Times New Roman) are easier to read at smaller sizes.